MirceaGheorghiu/Webshop/README.md

 Specific testing types and techniques are used.

-Both manual and automatic tests were created and executed.
+Both manual and automatic tests are created and executed.

-Test status reports were created and Bugs were reported.
+Test status reports are created and Bugs are reported.